ginsengtime/vex-hugo/exampleSite/content/english/blog/jazz-funeral.md

 ---
-title: "Book Review: Harmony Holiday's 'A Jazz Funeral for Uncle Tom'"
+title: "Book Review: Harmony Holiday's _A Jazz Funeral for Uncle Tom_"
 author: "Gina"
 date: 2020-10-10T11:22:16+06:00
 image: "images/blog/2020 10/jazz soc.jpg"
 description : "this is a meta description"
 draft: false
 ---
 First of all, I read this book along while listening to the live improvisational reading, available on Bandcamp here.
 I think it’s absolutely possible to enjoy this collection without it — there are a few poems in the book that weren’t in the reading — but Harmony Holiday’s low, steady reading and the improvisational jazz accompaniment enhanced the experience for me.
-(There’s also a soundtrack for it on Spotify here.)
+(There’s also a soundtrack for it on Spotify [here](https://open.spotify.com/playlist/5D5thIa9uOFTZMkI3ZYMnM).)

 _A Jazz Funeral For Uncle Tom_ takes work to read.
 It seemed sparse at first: 60 pages, many of them fragments pasted as if in a scrapbook next to photos of grinning lips, a hand holding a knife, someone fixing their hair.
 But the poems themselves are dripping with images, with winding, wending sentences that pivot on certain words to twirl around fear, love, hate, and loss.
 Holiday wheels from Jim Crow to Justin Bieber, drawing from centuries of Black experience for her lyric and prose fragments.